finbourne/lusid-sdk-csharp-preview/sdk/docs/ConventionsApi.md

 ## UpsertIndexConvention

-> UpsertSingleStructuredDataResponse UpsertIndexConvention (UpsertIndexConventionRequest upsertIndexConventionRequest)
+> UpsertSingleStructuredDataResponse UpsertIndexConvention (UpsertConventionsRequest upsertConventionsRequest)

 [EXPERIMENTAL] Upsert a set of Index Convention.
 This creates or updates the data in Lusid.